 Even in the vast African wilderness, some of the more popular destinations can become a little crowded at times.
-However, if you have a hankering for the truly remote, there are a few hidden gems where peaceful isolation can be guaranteed year round.
-Here’s our top-10 selection of African safari lodges for getting well off the beaten track, from Ruaha to Selous, Kidepo and the Quirimbas.
+However, if you have a hankering for the truly remote, there are a few hidden gems where peaceful isolation can be guaranteed year-round.
+Here’s our top-10 selection of African safari lodges for getting well off the beaten track in 2020, from Ruaha to Selous, Kidepo and the Quirimbas.

 Selous is one of the largest game reserves in the world, and also one of the remotest.
 Less well known than its cousins in northern Tanzania, the reserve is no less spectacular.
 The eight open-fronted cottages of Sand River Selous are perched overlooking the floodplain of the Rufiji River.
 Here you can go on exciting game drives and boat cruises or simply listen to the hippo splashing about as you watch the sun set over the water from your room.